 The Peer Advising Office

-In addition to the undergraduate adviser, the department has a peer advising program available to assist students with advising.
+In addition to the undergraduate advisor, the department has a peer advising program available to assist students with advising.
 The Peer Advising Office is staffed by sociology undergraduates who have been trained to advise students on both sociology and university requirements.
-They assist with planning a course of study, preparing for a more productive meeting with the undergraduate adviser, and in using the university’s other resources.
+They assist with planning a course of study, preparing for a more productive meeting with the undergraduate advisor, and in using the university’s other resources.

 The Peer Advising Office is staffed during the academic year, weeks 1 through 10 of each term.
 It is not staffed during exam weeks or breaks.
 See the schedule posted on 706 PLC, typically by the second week of term, or contact the Sociology department office for availability.
 You can also check the Peer Advising Facebook page for availability updates.

 A peer advisor can assist with online progress reports, help fill out the Sociology planning worksheet, and assist students with planning their future academic and professional careers.
 Students are urged to take frequent advantage of the services of the Peer Advising Office.

 If neither the undergraduate advisors nor the peer advisors are available and your question cannot wait, please contact the sociology department office for assistance.